Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Evaluation

-As modern \acp{cpu} in mobile phones tend to have more computational power than a Raspberry~4B~\citep{raspibenchmark}, we also performed performance tests for the Node.js and Rust libraries on a Raspberry~Pi~4B (Broadcom BCM2711, 4~GB~RAM, 4~cores with 1.5\,GHz and a total of 4~threads) to obtain an upper bound on proving time on mobile phones.
-The Intel~x86 Assembly prover is not available on a \ac{cpu} with the ARM instruction set.
-We display the results in Figure~\ref{fig:performance}.
-We found that proving time is around one order of magnitude higher than on the laptop, i.e., around 6\,s for scenarios~(I)~to (III) and 10\,s for scenario~(IV).
+As modern \acp{cpu} in mobile phones tend to have higher computational power than a Raspberry~Pi~4B~\citep{raspibenchmark}, we used a Raspberry~Pi~4B (Broadcom BCM2711, 4~GB~RAM, 4~cores with 1.5\,GHz and a total of 4~threads) to obtain an upper bound on proving times for common edge devices.
+Similar to the laptop case, we performed performance tests for \Cpp/ARM~Assembly, Node.js, and Rust proving libraries (see Section~\ref{subsec:zkp}).
+We display the results in the lower part of Figure~\ref{fig:performance}.
+We found that proving time is around one order of magnitude higher than on the laptop, i.e., around 2\,s resp.
+6\,s for scenarios~(I)~to (III) and 4~resp.
+10\,s for scenario~(IV) for the \Cpp/ARM~Assembly and Node/Rust provers, respectively.
 A single proof of knowledge of an \ac{ecdsa} signature with~163k constraints takes around 30\,s with the Raspberry~Pi.
-Notably, as we ilustrate in Figure~\ref{fig:bars}, when using Rust, a significant share of the total duration of proof generation is used for loading the \ac{wasm} file and the proving key both on the laptop and on the Raspberry~Pi.
-Read speed is naturally more limited for the Raspberry~Pi.
-While total proof creation with the Raspberry~Pi takes more than 5\,s even for the simplest \ac{vp}~(I), we see that the pure computation time for the proof in Rust (``genProof'') is only around 1\,s, with the major time spent on loading the \ac{wasm} code for witness generation (``loadWasm'') and loading the proving key for proof generation (``loadZkey'') from the file system.
+Notably, as we illustrate in Figure~\ref{fig:bars}, when using Rust, a significant share of the total duration of proof generation is used for loading the \ac{wasm} file and the proving key both on the laptop and on the Raspberry~Pi.
+Read speed is naturally more limited for the Raspberry~Pi owing to the use of an SD~card as opposed to a \ac{ssd}.
+While total proof creation with the Raspberry~Pi in Node/Rust takes more than 5\,s even for the simplest \ac{vp}~(I), we see that the pure computation time for the proof in Rust (``genProof'') is only around 1\,s, with the major time spent on loading the \ac{wasm} code for witness generation (``loadWasm'') and loading the proving key for proof generation (``loadZkey'') from the file system.
 As modern smartphones tend to have considerably more computational power than a Raspberry~Pi, and significantly higher reading speeds as they use \acp{ssd} instead of a SD~Card, we hypothesize that proof generation time on a mobile phone when running the Rust~code natively may be considerably smaller.
 In contrast, for Node.js, by far the largest share is required for the computation of the proof from the witness.
-Validating these results in future experiments may give further valuable insights into how the performance of \ac{snark} generation in these libraries may be improved.
-Moreover, re-using the witness generation and proving program once it is loaded repeatedly, for instance, in a \ac{vp} that involves credential chains or multiple different credentials, may be able to reduce the total time of cryptographic proof generation.
+As such, it is not surprising that the \Cpp/ARM~Assembly prover can reduce proving time substantially.
+From these observations, we conclude that further optimizations are likely possible, such as re-using the witness generation and proving program once it is loaded into RAM, for instance, in a \ac{vp} that involves credential chains or multiple different credentials, may be able to further reduce the total time of cryptographic proof generation.